greenermoose/meteor-active-route-basic/README.md

 * [`kadira:flow-router`]

-Only the one, hence acitve-route-basic.
+Only the one, hence active-route-basic.
 If you use multiple routers, you want `zimme:active-route` and not this package.

 ## Template helpers